Convergence analysis of the intrinsic surface finite element method: Numerical analysis of ISFEM

 \end{enumerate} \end{lemma}

-\begin{proof} The proof is an application of~\cref{prop:morvan,lemma:interp}.
-The general strategy is to use the triangular inequality to separate the interpolation and quadrature terms.
-Then, the relative error estimates can be used to reach the conclusion.
+\begin{proof} The proof is an application of~\cref{lemma:trap} to the special cases of integrands in the linear and bilinear forms.
+For the first part of the lemma \cref{eq:consistency-bilinear}, we start by writing: